What To Do if You Wake Up With Facial Paralysis

 It is unclear if a coronavirus (COVID-19) infection is one of the facial paralysis causes, and it may be years before researchers determine whether it can cause partial facial paralysis or facial weakness.
 Research indicates that patients can experience Bell’s palsy symptoms in conjunction with COVID-19.
 However, reports of COVID-19 and Bell’s palsy occurring at the same time are rare.

-In addition, those who receive COVID-19 vaccinations may be susceptible to Bell’s palsy symptoms.
+In addition, there may be a link between COVID-19 vaccinations and Bell’s palsy symptoms.
 There have been instances of Bell’s palsy reported in U.S. Food and Drug Administration (FDA) reviews of COVID-19 vaccines.

 Research into the link between COVID-19 and facial paralysis is ongoing.
 Those who believe they are dealing with a COVID-19 infection should get tested immediately, regardless of whether they experience facial paralysis symptoms.
-And, for those who experience partial facial paralysis or facial weakness after a COVID-19 vaccination, they should seek out medical assistance.
+Those who experience partial facial paralysis or facial weakness after a COVID-19 vaccination should seek out medical assistance.
 A doctor can then perform testing to determine the underlying cause of a patient’s facial paralysis symptoms.

 Why Does Facial Paralysis Occur?

 People can experience partial facial paralysis or facial weakness due to a viral infection, injury, stroke, a growing tumor, and other potentially unexplainable reasons.
 In the majority of cases, weakness and paralysis in the face are caused by damage to the facial nerve or brain damage in the part of the brain that controls the seventh cranial nerve.
 With proper testing, a doctor can find out why a patient’s facial paralysis symptoms are occurring and treat them accordingly.

 How Is Facial Paralysis Treated?

 If no specific cause is discovered for facial paralysis symptoms, a patient may be diagnosed with Bell’s palsy, which is a diagnosis of exclusion.
 This means that all other possible causes for paralysis have been ruled out, leaving Bell’s palsy as the reason for the condition.
 At this point, the patient may receive antiviral and steroid medications to treat their symptoms.
 These medications can act as facial paralysis treatments that help the swelling in the facial nerve go down, resulting in a higher chance of a full recovery.

 If anyone suggests getting electric stimulation therapy for facial paralysis, it’s best to avoid this therapy.
 Electric stimulation therapy can inadvertently hamper a patient’s ability to regain full facial movement.